-This report describes Noonan syndrome with multiple lentigines 2 (NSML2, previously LEOPARD syndrome 2 (LPRD2), which is a subtype of LEOPARD syndrome; LPRD2 exhibits autosomal dominant inheritance.
+This report describes Noonan syndrome with multiple lentigines 2 (NSML2, previously LEOPARD syndrome 2), which is a subtype of Noonan syndrome with multiple lentigines; NSML2 exhibits autosomal dominant inheritance.
 The human gene implicated in this disease is RAF1, which encodes Raf-1 proto-oncogene, serine/threonine kinase, a kinase that acts within the RAS-RAF-MEK-ERK pathway.
 RAF1 is also associated with the diseases Noonan syndrome 5 (OMIM:611553, FBhh0000131) and dilated cardiomyopathy-1NN (OMIM:615916, FBhh0000156).
 See, in addition, FBhh0000558, a fly model of RAS-RAF-MEK-ERK-pathway-related cancer using RAF1.
 There is one high-scoring fly ortholog, Raf, for which RNAi targeting constructs, alleles caused by insertional mutagenesis, and classical amorphic alleles have been generated.
 Dmel\Raf is orthologous to two additional human genes, ARAF and BRAF.
 BRAF is also associated with a form of Noonan syndrome (see FBhh0001344).

 Animals homozygous for amorphic mutations of Dmel\Raf exhibit lethality in the late larval stage; imaginal discs are undeveloped.
 Embryos lacking all Dmel\Raf activity (derived from homozygous null germline clones in the mother and not rescued by paternal contribution) die in early embryogenesis.
-Cardiomyopathy has also been investigated using the fly Raf gene (FBhh0000156).
 Many physical and genetic interactions have been described for Dmel\Raf; see below and in the gene report for Raf.

-LEOPARD is an acronym for the manifestations of this syndrome as listed by Gorlin et al. (1969, pubmed:5771505): multiple lentigines (small pigmented skin spots), electrocardiographic conduction abnormalities, ocular hypertelorism, pulmonic stenosis, abnormal genitalia, retardation of growth, and sensorineural deafness (Gorlin et al., 1969; pubmed:5771505). [from OMIM:151100, 2015.04.10]
+The phenotypes typically observed include multiple lentigines (small pigmented skin spots), electrocardiographic conduction abnormalities, ocular hypertelorism, pulmonic stenosis, abnormal genitalia, retardation of growth, and sensorineural deafness (Gorlin et al., 1969; pubmed:5771505). [from OMIM:151100; 2020.08.11]

 [LEOPARD SYNDROME 2; LPRD2](https://omim.org/entry/611554)